 Step #3: Purchase New Food Items

-After setting up your pantry and fridge, you’ll want to replace a few condiments and stock up on some gluten-free food items.
+After setting up your pantry and fridge, you’ll want to replace a few condiments and stock up on gluten-free food items.

 The following items should be purchased fresh and used only by you.
-Label these containers carefully, and ask your family and/or roommates not to use the food items labeled “gluten free.”
+Label these containers carefully, and ask your family and/or roommates not to use the food items labeled “gluten-free.”

 - Sticks and tubs of butter